 All Front Range teams practice in one location at our facility near E470 and Peoria Road.
 Having one location to call “home” enhances our ability to offer a consistent, high quality program; to facilitate communication with all facets of the club; to have the older players mentor and serve as role models for younger players; and to foster a sense of community among all the players and families.
 Directions to our training facility.

 The amount that a team practices varies from each age group.
-This season the 12-1, 13-1, and 14-1 teams will practice two times per week, with an additional optional practice skill session every night.
-The 15-1, 15-2, 16-1, 16-2, and 17-1 teams will practice three times per week, with an additional optional practice skill session every night.
-The 18-1 team will practice four times per week, with an additional optional practice skill session every night.
+This season the 12s, 13s, and 14s teams will practice two times per week, with an additional optional practice skill session every Monday night.
+The 15-1, 16-1, 17-1, and 17-2 teams will practice three times per week, with an additional optional practice skill session every Monday night.
+15-2 practice two times per week.
 This includes on court time, setting training, and our volleyball-specific strength and conditioning program.
-There are no additional charges and no additional days required for our strength and conditioning training - it is incorporated into our practice sessions and these costs are included in the dues.
+There are no additional charges and no additional days required for our strength and conditioning training – it is incorporated into our practice sessions and these costs are included in the dues.
 View our 2016-2017 practice schedule here.